Obony/alx-system_engineering-devops/0x0B-ssh/README.md

 # SSH

-In this project, I became familiar connecting to and working with servers using the SSH protocol.
-I worked on a server provided by Holberton School.
+Learning to connect and work with servers using the SSH protocol, on a server provided by Holberton School.

 ## Tasks :page_with_curl: